 If the mother has any personal or family history of depression or anxiety, symptoms can manifest now due to the stress of parenting.

 Women need to know they are not to blame for how they feel and it doesn't mean they are a bad parent or a lesser person.
-The whole physiological process of baby making and caring is enormous.
+The whole physiological process of baby making and then caring for it is enormous.
 Post natal depression is real, recognised, and very significant.
 The sooner it is treated the better for all, especially your baby.

 Relationship problems can arise when a new baby comes along due to the transition from being a couple to a trio.
 It's a fertile time for arguments over housework and sex and problems with in-laws can also flare up.
 The post baby period, especially between 6 weeks to 4 months is a time where big arguments can happen between couples.
 Sometimes things pass and others times this can be a sign of something more significant going on.